Team structure

 - For all Gens-Cards transfers: While in general, at this time, trades will not be made, if transfers create an uneven distribution between patients on housestaff and hospitalist services, 9100 should page the Chief Resident on Call to discuss a possible trade.

-H. Rounds
+Rounds

-- On call rounds
+- Long/short rounds

 - Cardiology night float resident/intern present directly to on call team on attending rounds